Last Updated: June 9, 2026

 Some researchers argue that claims of inherited trauma or lifestyle effects are overstated, while others believe we are only beginning to understand how deeply epigenetics shapes human biology.

-3. Media Hype and Oversimplification
+3. Media Hype and Scientific Oversimplification of Epigenetic Claims

 Epigenetics has often been oversimplified in popular media, sometimes portrayed as a way to “hack your genes” or reverse aging through lifestyle changes alone.
 While lifestyle does matter, these claims can be misleading.